SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

     ![Image](../figures/github_dependabot_pr.png){ width="1000" }
     </figure>

-4. (Optional) Dependabot can also help keeping our GitHub Actions pipelines up-to-date.
+4. (Optional) Dependabot can also help keep our GitHub Actions pipelines up-to-date.
 As you may have realized during this module, when we write statements like in our workflow files:

     ```yaml